 phone, you want to make sure that the tap size for the navigation isn’t lower than 30

-• Be Succinct with Content: Smaller screen sizes are the reason you require to be careful of
+pixels. - Be Succinct with Content: Smaller screen sizes are the reason you require to be careful of

 the content to be displayed for the user.
 Take out your chopping knives and trim out all

-• Limit Input to Essential Fields: We all know how tedious it is to enter data on miniscule
+unnecessary content, and once done, prioritize with what you’ve left - Limit Input to Essential Fields: We all know how tedious it is to enter data on miniscule

 screens.
 Keeping your URL as short as possible helps.
 Also follow the URL naming